yromero-tcs/nextjs-netlify-blog-template/content/levels/color/blue.en.md

 name: blue
 displayName: Blue
 tooltip: |-
-  This is the color blue (modified).
+  This is the color blue.

-  Updating the content again...
+  The sky is the color blue.
 ---